Juxtaposition #14

 * * *

 In August I was moved to compose my first “All-Time Top Ten Favorite Movies” list in more than a decade when I suddenly realized picking one film per decade for the 1910s-2010s minus the 80s gave me something that looked more or less correct.
 I guess whatever neurons are involved in such an exercise just needed a wake-up call, because they were firing again less than a week later when I found myself wondering if I should switch Stalker out for The Act of Seeing with One’s Own Eyes.
 Believe it or not people actually do ask me for these titles, including as recently as just a week ago, so I’ve decided to update it annually as part of this post.
 Which as you will see below has re-liberated me from the overly proscriptive model trap, so: hurrah!
-In alphabetical order with light commentary:
+In alphabetical order:

 1. The Act of Seeing with One’s Own Eyes (dir.
 Stan Brakhage; 1971)